Skip to content

 3. Source subtopic content to form your topic clusters

-With this step, we’re at the base of the mountain and subtopics essentially are what we do every week, every single weekly task.
-Now, your core topics should be supported with subtopic content assets that are influenced by each subtopic you identify, and to do it at best it is good practice to
+With this step, we’re at the base of the mountain, and subtopics are what we do every week, every single weekly task.
+Now, your core topics should be supported with subtopic content assets that are influenced by each subtopic you identify, and to do it at best, it is good practice to

 "Think about these subtopics in the form of a question.
 This because it is how people search on the search engine and your assets should be answering to those questions".

-Following our previous example, if people are afraid of gum disease they may type on Google “How do I know if I have gingivitis?” and in this case, a good subtopic content asset could be “Three signs that you might have gum disease”.
+Following our previous example, if people are afraid of gum disease, they may type on Google, “How do I know if I have gingivitis?” in this case, a good subtopic content asset could be “Three signs that you might have gum disease”.

 pillar-page-design